 The EFF recently came down on the side of public Wi-Fi being safe, writing that “There are plenty of things in life to worry about.
 You can cross ‘public Wi-Fi’ off your list.”

 That sounds like sensible advice.
 And it’d be great if public Wi-Fi was completely safe!
-We’ve certainly used public Wi-Fi ourselves, and we don’t worry about it as much as we used to.
+We’ve certainly used public Wi-Fi ourselves at places like McDonald’s, and we don’t worry about it as much as we used to.

 But, if you’re asking us whether Wi-Fi is entirely safe, we can’t say that.
 David Lindner at Contrast Security wrote a counterpoint to the EFF’s argument, pointing out the risks of malicious hotspots.
 The community over at Hacker News had quite a few thoughts about the dangers of public Wi-Fi, too.
 We’ve tried to explain the risks below.